jytan17/ML_Package/README.md

 # ML Package
-Implementation of machine learning algorithms from scratch, packaged.
+Implementation of machine learning algorithms from scratch.

+This package was developed for my own educational purposes and therefore, it is not recommended for actual usage.

+Some interesting experiments to test my implementations were documented here "https://jytan17.github.io/Machine-Learning-package/"!

 ## Installation
 ```python